Spastic Ataxia Charlevoix-Saguenay Type

 Jonquiere, QC, CA

-Isabelle Lessard practices in Jonquiere, Canada.
+Isabelle Lessard practices practicing medicine in Jonquiere, Canada.
 Ms. Lessard is rated as an Elite expert by MediFind in the treatment of Spastic Ataxia Charlevoix-Saguenay Type.
-Her top areas of expertise are Spastic Ataxia Charlevoix-Saguenay Type, Spinocerebellar Ataxia Type 5, Spinocerebellar Ataxia Type 4, and Spasticity.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Spastic Ataxia Charlevoix-Saguenay Type, Spinocerebellar Ataxia Type 5, Spinocerebellar Ataxia Type 4, and Spasticity.

 Learn about our expert tiers